aharonium/opensiddur.org/posts/HTML/prayers/praxes/theurgy/incantation-against-ayin-hara.html.md

 </span></div></td>

 <td style="vertical-align:top;"><div class="english">
-With the help of God the Almighty, He Who heals all who are ill, may He relieve you of all pain and negative experiences that befell you from the Evil Gaze - whether you are a man or woman, old or young - may your body and soul not be harmed yet, neither your lungs or heart.
-Elijah the Prophet encountered the Angel Astribuda; said Elijah to him: “Where are you going?”
-To which he replied: “I want to go to (so-and-so son of so-and-so, daughter of so-and-so) and [eat] his limbs and flesh and drink his blood” — to which Elijah says to him: “Very well, but you have no permission to drink all the water, and you no longer have permission to harm him, nor his body, nor any one of his limbs - [even] in the smallest region of the entire world.”
+With the help of God the Almighty, He Who heals all who are ill, may He relieve you of all pain and negative experiences that befell you from the Predatory Gaze - whether you are a man or woman, old or young - may your body and soul not be harmed yet, neither your lungs or heart.
+Eliyahu haNavi encountered the Angel Astribuda;[foot]Does this name for the angel of death derive from "Star Buddha"? --ANV[/foot] said Eliyahu to him: “Where are you going?”
+To which he replied: “I want to go to (<span class="instruction">so-and-so son of so-and-so, daughter of so-and-so</span>) and [eat] his limbs and flesh and drink his blood” — to which Eliyahu says to him: “Very well, but you have no permission to drink all the water, and you no longer have permission to harm him, nor his body, nor any one of his limbs - [even] in the smallest region of the entire world.”[foot]Cf. the <a href="https://opensiddur.org/prayers/life-cycle/living/pregnancy/apotropaic-ward-for-the-protection-of-pregnant-women-and-infants-against-lilith-and-her-minions/">apotropaic ward</a> against Lilith and her minions.[/foot]
 </div></td>
 </tr>